mstanczy/RADKit-refresher/README.md

 --------------------  ----------------------------------------------
 ```

+Vefiry in CSOne/Quicker CSOne that the file upload was successful.

-Notice that the case metadata was updated with Automations tag and the RADKit service ID was automatically attached to the SR.
+The first time a file is uploaded to TAC SR through RADKit the case metadata gets updated with Automations tag and the RADKit service ID is automatically attached to the SR.

 This integration is implemented in RADKit 1.6 onwards.

 ### 2.4.
 Session log file upload

-In Radkit console establish interactive session with Router4 and collect “show ip interface brief”.
+In Radkit console establish interactive session with **Router4** and collect “show ip interface brief”.
 Exit from the interactive session.

 In RADKit console display the session logs.
 Identify the log file that pertains to most recent session to Router4: